 When it’s hot outside, we know folks in San Antonio, Converse, Schertz, Universal City, and all over our area, just want an air conditioner that works.
-And if your A/C isn’t working, you’d like to keep your costs a low as possible to be cool again.
+And if your A/C isn’t working, you’d like to keep your costs as low as possible to be cool again.

 Deciding whether to invest money in a repair or bite the bullet and buy a new AC unit can be a tough decision.
 Here are the top things to consider when deciding to fix or replace your air conditioner.